maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### Hamlet at the Deli, or the character's thoughts are transcribed to no purpose

-Occasional reflections are good for segues or notes in a scene, but are never a scene on their own.
+Occasional reflections are good for segues or notes in a scene but are never a scene on their own.
   * Avoid a high ratio of inner contemplation to action.
 Published novels begin, continue with, and have a steady supply of action.
 Relevant inner monologue is gracefully threaded in.

 #### The Skipping Record, where a character has the same thought repeatedly